Thursday, June 25, 2009

 Today's lesson is intended to help you quickly and easily identify fraudulent election results.
 Study the figures below.
 Do you notice anything strange in either?
 Discuss.

-: An example of a free election
+Fig. A: An example of a free election

 “O” indicates the percentage of the population that voted for Barack Obama